Email general questions to: email@example.com

 Any PC with an i5 processor and 8-16 GB of memory should be sufficient to run applications for the CS curriculum.
 A Macbook Pro with similar specs is also acceptable.
 Microsoft Office and Microsoft Visual Studio are the only required applications.
 Microsoft Office 365 is available as a free download for all BGSU students.
 Visual Studio will be available for download through the CS department's Premium Dreamspark program after enrollment in your first CS course.

 - Jobs in computing are among the industries with fastest and largest growth.

 - According to the U.S. Bureau of Labor Statistics, jobs for database administrator, software engineers and systems analysts will be in high demand.

-- US News ranks Software Developer #1 among its "100 Best Jobs"
+- US News ranks several computing professions in the top 20 among its "100 Best Jobs"